 If you would not satisfy these basic features, CamStudio comes with more surprising elements that make you "wow".
 The first is that CamStudio can create super clean videos by enabling the lossless codecs such as Cinepak Codec by Radius, Intel IYUV codec, Microsoft Video 1 and more.
 Let say you need a clean demonstration video for burning onto DVD CamStudio, you can push video quality to its maximum.
 However, you have to be very careful when increasing video quality.
 If it is too high, it might create a choppy video.

 Second, it offers three different recording formats options: MP4, AVI and SWF.
-You'd better to to choose MP4 that is used internationally as recording format unless you have a particular purpose.
+It's better to to choose MP4 that is used internationally as recording format unless you have a particular purpose.

-It's fair to say that CamStudio works so well to screen record as a freeware.
-Unfortunately, it does not come with any video editing tool.
-And you have to turn to third party application for further editing.
+It's fair to say that CamStudio works so well on screen recording as a open source screen recorder.
+Unfortunately, it does not come with any video editing feature, so you have to turn to third party application for further editing.
+And what's worth remembering is that if you need any help about this software, go to CamStudio Support Forum.

 How to Use CamStudio